Zhenqi-Li/Plants-busters/README.md

 the Front-end is for the HTML and CSS files and the image we need. the Meeting-Minutes is for the meeting logs. the master is for the Milestones.

+All the version is the latest version and will be the final code.